We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 While certain medications, mechanical erection devices, and surgical procedures may help reduce premature ejaculation, some people may find these options too costly or ineffective.

 The Urology Care Foundation states that about 33% of males between 18–59 years in the United States experience premature ejaculation.

 Premature ejaculation wipes contain low doses of benzocaine, a mild topical anesthetic.
 The solution on these wipes decreases skin sensitivity on the head and shaft of the penis, delaying the ejaculatory response.

 In theory, benzocaine in low amounts should only reduce overstimulation without causing numbness.

 Benzocaine wipes first became available to buy in 2017 after a study suggested that using 4% benzocaine wipes before intravaginal sex could delay ejaculation by 139–323 seconds — up to 5 minutes and 23 seconds.

 The study’s funder, Veru Healthcare, is the manufacturer of the 4% benzocaine wipes — Roman Swipes.

 Researchers evaluated the wipes in 21 heterosexual adult males in monogamous relationships.

 The study lasted 2 months, with 15 participants using benzocaine wipes and six using placebo wipes.

 The researchers compared the average intervaginal ejaculatory latency times (IELTs) between the two groups before and after wipe usage.

 At the start of the study, the average IELT for all 21 participants was about 74.3 seconds.

-After two months, the group using the 4% benzocaine wipes reported their IELTs increased by an average of 231.5 seconds, or 3 minutes and 51 seconds.
+After 2 months, the group using the 4% benzocaine wipes reported their IELTs increased by an average of 231.5 seconds, or 3 minutes and 51 seconds.
 Interestingly, the placebo group also reported an average IELT increase of 94.2 seconds.

 While the 2017 study from Veru Healthcare suggests that benzocaine wipes may delay ejaculation longer than no treatment, it does not compare their product to other types of premature ejaculation treatments.

 In a 2020 study, researchers from the Park Nicollet Sexual Medicine and Male Infertility Clinic in Minneapolis, MN, reviewed the current literature on several topical treatments for premature ejaculation.